santiagonar1/reshuffle/README.md

         reshuffle::create_coloring(current_coloring, global_dimensions, data_distributions, 0);
 ```

-The second function, `get_subdomain_dimension`, is used to get the dimension of the subdomain assigned to a specific
+The second function, `get_block_dimension`, is used to get the dimension of the block assigned to a specific
 rank.

 ```c++